 Patient centered collaborative focused care teams are needed for effective care planning to occur.
 Care planning is needed to manage medically complex and/or functionally impaired individuals as they interact with the health care system.
 Often, these individuals require real time coordination of the care as they receive care from multiple care providers and care settings.
 These care providers make up patient centered collaborative focused care teams.
 Effective care planning and care coordination amongst care teams for patient with complex health problems and needs are needed throughout the world.
 Both the European Union and the United States are currently working to encourage more effective use of information and communication technology to support the delivery of health services.
 This has led to the promotion of interoperability of health information and communication technology products and services.

 In the United States, providers and payers are interested in ensuring that patients are receiving effective and efficient care.
 The CMS EHR incentive programs provide financial incentives to care providers for the meaningful use of certified EHR technology that supports care coordination.
 According to the United States Office of the National Coordinator for Health Information Technology’s Connecting Health and Care for the Nation Shared Nationwide Interoperability Roadmap, “Providers also play a critical role in coordinating care with other providers in support of patients.
 However, coordinating care and engaging with multi-disciplinary, cross-organization care, support and service teams has been incredibly difficult with the tools available today.
-Technology that does not facilitate the sharing and use of electronic health information that providers need, when they need it, which often creates additional challenges to care coordination.
+Technology that does not facilitate the sharing and use of electronic health information that providers need, when they need it, often creates additional challenges to care coordination.
 Additionally, care coordination via electronic means requires workflow changes for providers and their staff, particularly to close referral loops and ensure all of an individual’s health information is available to the entire care, support and services team.
 These workflow changes are not insignificant and must be overcome in order to enable interoperability.”

 This profile depicts how information about multiple care teams can be shared and used to coordinate care.